10up/ElasticPress/README.md

 1. First, you will need to properly [install and configure](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) Elasticsearch.
 2. Install the plugin in WordPress.
 You can download a [zip via Github](https://github.com/10up/ElasticPress/archive/master.zip) and upload it using the WordPress plugin uploader.

-### Single Site

-3. Activate the plugin.
-Navigate to `/wp-admin/admin.php?page=elasticpress-settings`.
+3. Activate the plugin (network activate for multisite).
+Navigate to the settings page.
+You should see an ElasticPress icon in your admin menu.

-### Multisite Cross-site Search

-3. Network activate the plugin.
-Navigate to `/wp-admin/network/admin.php?page=elasticpress-settings`.

 4. Input your Elasticsearch host.
 Your host must begin with a protocol specifier (`http` or `https`).
 URLs without a protocol prefix will not be parsed correctly and will cause ElasticPress to error out.
 5. Activate the ElasticPress modules you want to use.
+Search is activated by default.
 6. Sync your content by clicking the sync icon.

-After your index finishes, modules will properly run and the ElasticPress Query Integration will be available.
+Once syncing finishes, your site is officially supercharged.
+You also have access to ElasticPress's powerful WP_Query integration API.

 ## Available Modules